ryanstew95/final_project/README.md

 ## How to Reset the database

-- Use the `node reset-database.js` command in the back-end each time there is a change to the database schema or seeds.
+- Use the `npm run reset-db` command in the back-end each time there is a change to the database schema or seeds.
   - It runs through each of the files, in order, and executes them against the database.
   - Note: you will lose all newly created (test) data each time this is run, since the schema files will tend to `DROP` the tables and recreate them.